awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/nodejs-dynamodb-tutorial.md

 ## Launch an Elastic Beanstalk Environment<a name="nodejs-dynamodb-tutorial-launch"></a>

 You use the Elastic Beanstalk console to launch an Elastic Beanstalk environment\.
-You'll choose the **Node\.js** platform configuration and accept the default settings and sample code\.
+You'll choose the **Node\.js** platform and accept the default settings and sample code\.
 After you configure the environment's permissions, you deploy the sample application that you downloaded from GitHub\.

 **To launch an environment \(console\)**